hotosm/underpass/docs/install-docker.md

-# Underpass installation
+# Underpass Docker installation

-Tested in operating system Ubuntu 22.10
+This is the easiest way to get Underpass up and running.

+## 1.Select a region and update the installation script

 ## Install binary dependencies